-- We believe in scriptural inerrancy, and we tend to interpret Scripture as literally as possible (outside of cases where it’s obviously figurative, such as the parables, of course).
-We’re also very Sola scriptura when it comes to Scripture, rejecting “orthodox” traditions and creeds, and believing what Scripture says instead, preferably in its original languages.
+- We believe in scriptural inerrancy, and we tend to interpret the Bible as literally as possible (outside of cases where it’s meant to be interpreted figuratively, of course).
+We’re also very Sola scriptura, rejecting “orthodox” traditions and creeds, and following only what Scripture says when it comes to our doctrines.

-- We recognize that Paul’s Gospel is to be segregated from the Gospel to Israel as heralded by the terrestrial Jesus, and by Peter, since the glorified Christ gave Paul a new message for the nations.
+- We recognize that Paul’s Gospel is to be divided from the Gospel to Israel as heralded by the terrestrial Jesus, and by Peter and Jesus’ other disciples, since the glorified Christ gave Paul a new message for the nations.

-- We understand that the doctrines the body of Christ is meant to follow are all contained within the 13 epistles signed by Paul.
-While all Scripture is true and useful for all of us, the rest of it was written primarily to Israel.
+- We understand that the doctrines the body of Christ is meant to follow are all contained within the epistles signed by Paul.
+While all Scripture is true and useful for all of us, the rest of it was written primarily to and about Israel.

-- We believe that God is working out His purpose through a series of time periods known as eons (not to be confused with dispensations, which are simply different spiritual administrations or “economies” that can apply to different groups of people, sometimes even overlapping each other in time).
+- We believe that God is working out His purpose through a series of time periods known as eons (sometimes also referred to as ages), not to be confused with dispensations, which are simply different spiritual administrations or “economies” that can apply to different groups of people, sometimes even overlapping each other in time.

-- We believe in the complete sovereignty of God, and don’t believe in human “free will.”
+- We believe in the complete sovereignty of God, and that all things are predetermined.

-- We understand that death is non-existence, as far as our consciousness goes (which means that “hell” — which is a mistranslation in some Bible versions — doesn’t exist, and that Heaven isn’t a place the dead can go either, at least not in a conscious state), and that Jesus Christ, in fact, was actually fully dead when He died for our sins and when He was entombed, before He was roused the third day (and, as such, we are not Trinitarians or Modalists, since God can’t die, so Jesus is the Son of God but not “God the Son”).
+- We understand that death is non-existence, as far as our consciousness goes.
+This means that the “hell” mentioned in less literal Bible versions isn’t a place the dead can suffer in, and that heaven isn’t a place the dead can go either, at least not in a conscious state.
+This also means that Jesus Christ did, in fact, cease to exist as a conscious being when He died for our sins and when He was entombed, before He was roused the third day.

-There’s more to it than that, of course, but those are the basic core doctrines we all agree on.
-If you’d like to learn more, you can do so in my articles and eBook, which I link to at the top of this page, or by checking out the various other websites, books, and videos by other members of the body of Christ, which I link to on the Home page of this site.
+There’s more to it than that, of course, but those are the basic core doctrines which we pretty much all agree on.
+If you’d like to learn more, you can do so by checking out the articles, websites, books, and videos by various members of the body of Christ that are linked to on the Home page of this site.
 And if you’re curious about how one becomes a member of the body of Christ, it simply comes down to whether God has elected to give someone the faith to believe the Good News (Gospel) that Paul taught or not.
 If someone has come to understand what Paul’s Gospel actually means and truly believes it, they’re already a member of Christ’s body.

-Because there are relatively few of us, however, at least in most parts of the world, it’s rare that many of us get to gather together very often outside of various conferences that are held every now and then (although I’m told there are a few local ecclesias somewhere out there).
+Because there are relatively few of us, however, at least in most parts of the world, it’s rare that many of us get to gather in person very often, outside of various conferences that are held every now and then.
 We do have a subreddit for online fellowship and the sharing of online resources between English-speaking members of our ecclesia, however, and also a Discord server for chatting, both of which you can find links to on the Home page as well.